The underlying cause of most chronic disease is the long-term deficiency of micronutrients

 The body’s cells can only survive if their personal ‘fluids’ are precisely maintained - you may have heard of words such as intracellular fluid, which is the fluid inside the cells, and extracellular fluids – yep, kind of obvious I know – that’s the fluid surrounding the cells.
 You’ve probably also heard of plasma, which many people think is another word for blood; it’s not, but it’s close – it’s the name for the extracellular fluid surrounding the blood cells.

-So, back to the extracellular fluid – stay with me as this is important stuff, and I promise we’re nearly done on the biology lesson.
+So, staying with the extracellular fluid – stay with me as this is important stuff, and I promise we’re nearly done on the biology lesson.
 All the body’s cells are surrounded by an extracellular environment, and for this reason, extracellular fluid is generally called the body’s internal environment.
 It’s constantly on the move, and contains gases, nutrients and electrically charged particles called ions, all needed for maintenance of life itself.
-And every part of every organism structure, from chemical to cellular to tissue to system level, contributes in some way to keeping this internal environment within normal limits.
+And every part of every organism structure, from chemical to cellular to tissue to organ to system level, contributes in some way to keeping this internal environment within normal limits.

 - contains the optimum concentration of gases, nutrients, ions and water,